 Test results were similar in that an over-ride of the sear safety cam occurred.
 The maximum force reached just before over-ride was 394 lbs.
-The slope of the force/time curve was steeper than the M/710 from the very beginning, however the end result was the same.
+The slope of the force/time curve was steeper than the M/710 from the very beginning, however the end result was the maximum curve was steeper than the M/710 from the very beginning.